About This Degree

 Students receive a second BS by completing all required courses in the program.

 The Emma Eccles Jones College of Education & Human Services may charge differential tuition for this program.
 Differential tuition is an added cost per credit for courses in the program.
-See the last page in the USU Tuition & Fee schedule for more information.
+See the last page in the USU Tuition & Payment for more information.

 View Potential Careers